BENJ GALLANDER, BEN STADELMANN, and PHILIP MACKELLAR

 Ten years?
 Wow, that is a ridiculous amount of time for many people in the world of Snapchat.

-Magic Software Enterprises Inc., which we first wrote about in this column in 2008, was finally kicked out of the portfolio in September.
+Magic Software Enterprises, which we first wrote about in this space in 2008, was finally kicked out of the portfolio in September.
 The wait was worth it as the $1.81 purchase price morphed into an $8.85 sale, accompanied by dividends along the road.
 Doug Henning would have approved.

 Lo and behold, the level was breached last week, but a decision was made not to sell at this time.
 One could easily argue against that choice.
 Insiders have been selling bags of shares.
 The book value is less than one-third the current trading price.
 The corporation has a history of shooting itself in the foot.

-Last, perhaps that initial sell target set years ago was not so silly.
-Given that the corporation used to trade at that height back in the early 2000s it can’t be characterized as "pie-in-the-sky."
-Our rhetorical question has been whether too much pessimism took hold among us given the poor performance after we bought in.
+Finally, perhaps that original sell target was not so silly.
+Given that the corporation used to trade at that height back in the early 2000s, it can’t be characterized as pie in the sky.
+Our rhetorical question has been whether too much pessimism took hold among us, given the poor performance after we bought in.

-Management is attempting to return value to shareholders via a share buyback.
+Management is trying to return value to shareholders via a share buyback.
 The count has dropped from 821 million in 2010 to 528 million today.
-We would prefer a dividend, but the head honchos have disagreed with us, albeit they are not ruling out the possibility.
+We would prefer a dividend, but the head honchos have disagreed with us, though they are not ruling out the possibility.